Geoogolla/enterprise-docs/docs/designer-guide/report-designer/manage-data/datasource/delete-a-data-source.md

 This section guides you to delete an embedded data source from the report in Bold Report Designer.
 You can delete a data source through the following steps:

-1. Select a data source in the `DATASOURCES` panel that you want to delete.
+1. Select a data source in the `DATASOURCE` panel that you want to delete.

    ![Data source item menu icon](/static/assets/on-premise/images/report-designer/manage-data/datasource/data-source-item-menu-icon.png#width=540px)